-design tips for a functional + attractive layout to make your e-book irresistable
+Design tips for a functional + attractive layout to make your e-book irresistible.

 1. Use the right software.

 You may have seen this one coming :) Being a professional designer, I have to plug professional design software, but I also know some people don’t have access to or knowledge of those programs.
 “Those programs” would include the Adobe programs included with Creative Cloud – mainly InDesign.
 InDesign is used for anything with a lot of text and a lot of pages (read: e-books!).
 It’s a pretty massive program, but if you plan to design a lot of e-books or other PDF documents, especially to sell, InDesign is by far the way to go.
 If you need some extra help learning the ropes of it, I have an online course coming out soon to cover nearly every inch of InDesign.
 I’ll be showing you the main features that you’ll use most often so you can become a pro fast.
-Keep reading to see how you can get on the list for free sneak peeks at the content + release dates for The InDesign Field Guide.
+Keep reading to see how you can get on the waiting list for the next round of The InDesign Field Guide.

 While not everyone wants to go the InDesign route, some other options could include Canva, Apple Pages, or even Microsoft Word.
 BUT.
 Be cautioned that these programs are limiting and if you overuse certain features of them, your e-book will look unprofessional very quickly.
 It’s best when using programs like these to keep the design fairly simple and clean.
 Less is more :) Another thing I have to mention — please, I beg of you, do not create an entire e-book in Photoshop.
 Photoshop is an amazing piece of software but laying out multiple pages of text in it was not at all what it was intended for.